CONFERENCE DAY TWO

 • Investigating the role of visual imaging in the early detection of neurological diseases

-11:30 am Panel Discussion: Exploring Emerging Imaging Technologies Capabilities for Higher Magnification of Retinal Neurons
+12:30 pm Panel Discussion: Exploring Emerging Imaging Technologies for Diagnosis & Prognosis

 • Shelley Boyd Chief Executive Officer, Translatum Medicus